VladimirtheGreatest/VladimirtheGreatest/README.md

 - 🔭 My core skills are C# and JavaScript.
 - 🌱 I enjoy working with smart people that have a great sense of humour.
 - 👯 Experienced full-stack .NET developer working for one of the largest automotive service organizations in the industry.
+- 🥅 Currently playing New World, Tank/DPS.
-- 🥅 Strong foundation in Microsoft stack, as well as a keen interest in exploring and mastering new technologies.
+- ⚡ Strong foundation in Microsoft stack, as well as a keen interest in exploring and mastering new technologies.
-- ⚡ Currently playing New World, Tank/DPS.
-- ⚡ I may not be the most talented developer out there, but what I lack in natural ability, I make up for in sheer perseverance.
-I'll keep on coding until I get it right, even if it means staying up all night with a pot of coffee, redbull and a stubborn bug that just won't quit.

 <br />